heig-vd-dai-course/heig-vd-dai-course/07-conclusion-to-part-1/PRESENTATION.md

 The practical work review will start at the end of this presentation.

+We only have **5 minutes per group**.
 Please be prepared to present your work.

 The order of presentation is random and is stated in the next slides.